ground-creative/wp-debugger-logger/readme.txt

 * Dumps of all types of variable
 * File inspector with code highlighter to view source code
 * Sends messages to js console(Chrome only) for ajax scripts
+* Code coverage analysis to check which lines of script where executed
+* Function calls tracing

 When WP_DEBUG is enabled the default php error handler can be replaced..